 Are you finding yourself stuck on the one and two scissor patterns?

-In the years I've taught students how to sew their own clothing, I find that a lot of sewists feel they have to stick with the skill level that they know they can accomplish.
-When they come to me wondering what is the next step in their path to advance, or they have a set of challenges that need more technical skill, right away I put them on more difficult projects and patterns.
+In the years I've taught students how to sew their own clothing, I find that some sewists feel they have to stick with the skill level that they know they can accomplish.
+When I'm asked what's the next step in their path to advance, or they have a set of challenges that need more technical skill, right away I put them on more difficult projects and patterns.
 This way they are supported through the challenge of working through a garment with steps never before attempted.

 I still apply this method of learning in my personal practice, seeking out a sewing pattern or a method of sewing that I don't know how to do in order to round out my skillset.
 My friends who are professors and professionals in fashion have taken and tested the Fair Fit Method courses in order to try out new learning styles as well.
 I've also had students who have only sewn for 6 months take Learn and Make the Fair Fit Skirt, in order to grow them quickly and help them learn more advanced skills before a sewing fail gets the best of their confidence.

 That's why sewing is such an awesome hobby, there's always something to learn!
 Do you want to bring more design to the garments you sew too?
 In my email newsletter, I send articles to teach you sewing practices to create clothing that is meaningful to you.
 Sign up to receive email lessons on garment design, the latest blog posts and video tutorials, and all the latest class announcements and promotions.

 My husband likes to say, "Sewing is like taking a walk.
 As long as you take one step at a time, and focus on the path right in front of you, you will get where you intended at the end."
 And this is really true.
 No matter how advanced the project is, you will get somewhere, and you will be better for the effort invested.